huggingface/blog/ml-director-insights-2.md

 #### **1. How has ML made a positive impact on SaaS?**
 ML has benefited SaaS offerings in many ways.

 **a.
-Improving automation within applications:** For example, a service ticket router using NLP to understand the context of the service request and routing it to the appropriate team within the organization.
+Improving automation within applications:** For example, a service ticket router using NLP (Natural Language Processing) to understand the context of the service request and routing it to the appropriate team within the organization.

 **b.
 Reduction in code complexity:** Rules-based systems tend to get unwieldy as new rules are added, thereby increasing maintenance costs.
 For example, An ML-based language translation system is more accurate and robust with much fewer lines of code as compared to previous rules-based systems.